What do Master Gardeners Do?

 During 2018, 401 active University of Minnesota Extension Master Gardener volunteers in Hennepin County contributed over 27,000 hours of volunteer service!

 These hours of service support the University of Minnesota Extension Master Gardener Program’s mission of educating the public with research-based information on the best practices in consumer horticulture and environmental stewardship.
-Putting these hours into perspective, Master Gardener volunteers provided the full-time employee equivalency of almost 12 full-time workers!
-This also works out to an average of 79 hours per active volunteer — more than triple the annual requirement of 25 hours per volunteer.
-According to Independent Sector, $23.07 per hour is the 2014 figure for the estimated monetary contribution of volunteer hours.
-Therefore, Hennepin County Master Gardener volunteer efforts in 2015 had an estimated monetary value of $593,614.
+Putting these hours into perspective, Master Gardener volunteers provided the full-time employee equivalency of almost 13 full-time workers!
+This also works out to an average of 67 hours per active volunteer — much more than the annual requirement of 25 hours per volunteer.
+According to Independent Sector, $24.69 per hour is the 2018 figure for the estimated monetary contribution of volunteer hours.
+Therefore, Hennepin County Master Gardener volunteer efforts in 2018 had an estimated monetary value of $666,630.